adrian83/adrian83.github.io/page_data/content/post/002_go_and_json.md

 ### Transforming data structures into JSON and the other way around is something, that is done quite often when creating APIs.
 Below you can find a few, in my opinion, most frequent transformations to and from JSON written in Go programming language.

+#### Introduction

+In this post we will see, how to marshal and unmarshal JSON into Go structures.
+We will see two most common cases where JSON and Go structures have compatible types and when the transformation is done by implementing custom logic.

-##### The simplest cases are, when JSON and Go structures are very similar and can be mapped without any additional manipulations.
+#### I. JSON and Go structures are similar and can be mapped without any additional manipulations.

-###### Marshaling Go structures into JSON, when corresponding fields have compatible types.
+##### 1. Marshaling Go structures into JSON, when corresponding fields have compatible types.

 ```